End the silence around emotional and physical abuse globally to unlock human potential

 Eradicating violence is a conversation that needs to become more prevalent in the mainstream discourse.
 We each hold immense power to change the public dialogue, redefine what is accepted and tolerated, and how domestic and sexual violence should be discussed.
 The only way to realize this power is through action, as being passive is in a way 'casting a vote' as well.
 This applies to all social issues.
 Everything changes the moment you step into the stream of global discourse that shapes our collective future.
 You become a participant, an active member and a change agent.
 Instead of being a bystander, you become an 'upstander'.

-Eight years ago, while living in New York City, I experienced first-hand the trauma a violent relationship can cause.
+A decade ago, while living in New York City, I experienced first-hand the trauma a violent relationship can cause.
 I kept the abuse, initially manifesting as malicious words and demeaning slurs but gradually progressing to physical abuse, a secret from my family and friends.
-When my then partner began anger-management therapy and promised he would change, I wanted to believe he would.
+When my then-partner began anger-management therapy and promised he would change, I wanted to believe he would.
 The relationship finally came to an end after one particularly violent evening.
 The pictures from that night, when viewed by a court judge, sealed the end of the dark chapter in my life: my perpetrator was deported from the United States.
 In retrospect, I realized I was fortunate to have survived the whole ordeal.

-Whereas I no longer experienced immediate threat, the atrocious time period left me forever changed and the memory of it never quite seems to fade.
-The experience sent me on a long journey into forging meaning and building identity through my experience.
-Initially, I thought my story was an exception, but soon became acutely aware of the painful prevalence of domestic violence across culture, time and space.
+Whereas I no longer experienced the immediate threat of physical or emotional violence, the time period left me forever changed.
+Most interestingly, the experience sent me on a long journey into forging meaning and building identity through my experience.
+Initially, I thought my story was an exception, but soon became acutely aware of the painful prevalence of domestic violence across culture, time, and space.
 I learned about the grim statistics, as well as the social structures and systems that perpetuate and give rise to it.
-I also learned there was a reason, weaved deep into the social dynamics fueled by victim blaming and shaming, which I somehow subconsciously sensed, why I initially kept my abuse a secret.
-As a result of discovering the world of violent trauma previously hidden from me, I became curious about questions pertaining to human ability to endure significant stress and persevere through extreme adversity.
+I also learned there was a reason, weaved deep into the social dynamics fueled by victim-blaming and shaming, which I somehow subconsciously sensed, why I initially kept my abuse a secret.
+As a result of discovering the world of violent trauma previously hidden from me, I became curious about questions pertaining to the human ability to endure significant stress and persevere through extreme adversity.
 Who survives, and why?
 What can we learn from those who have managed to transform their personal barriers into frontiers?